open-cluster-management-io/enhancements/enhancements/sig-architecture/82-addon-template/README.md

 ### Probe the health of addons

-Since we only support the Deployment resource as the agent runtime workload, we can inject a feedback rule to the agent deployment resource, the feedback rule will check if the deployment is available, if not, the addon will be considered as unhealthy.
+Since we only support the Deployment and DaemonSet resources as the agent runtime workload, we can inject a feedback rule to the agent deployment resource, the feedback rule will check if the deployment and daemonset are available, if not, the addon will be considered as unhealthy.

 ### Upgrade an addon template